kevinvzandvoort/espicc-somaliland-digaale-survey-2019-carriage/README.md

 ### How to download

-You can clone the repository or download the zip from this URL: <ZZZ>.
+You can clone the repository or download the zip from this URL: <https://github.com/kevinvzandvoort/espicc-somaliland-digaale-survey-2019-carriage/archive/refs/heads/main.zip>.

 ### Questionnaires